Workforce Partners Train the Next Generation of Skilled Workers Together

 Training Skilled Healthcare Workers to Meet Growing Needs

 The shortage of skilled healthcare workers in our region has reached critical levels.
 Trained and certified professionals are needed across multiple disciplines to meet the current and projected healthcare demands.

-To date, CareerEdge has directly invested over $910,000 to prepare healthcare professionals to compete in the evolving industry.
-Employer contributions in these efforts have exceeded $3.8 million, and local and state workforce grants have surpassed $400,000.
-Combined, over $5.1 million dollars has been invested to keep our workforce competitive with the demands of the industry.
+To date, CareerEdge has directly invested over $970,000 to prepare healthcare professionals to compete in the evolving industry.
+Employer contributions in these efforts have exceeded $5.5 million, and local and state workforce grants have surpassed $450,000.
+Combined, about $7.0 million dollars has been invested to keep our workforce competitive with the demands of the industry.